-Completion of the required certification clauses requires due diligence for contractors proposed as a part of the submission, including research partners and suppliers.
-Therefore, applicants are strongly encouraged to review certification requirements early in the proposal development process.
-Failure to complete and/or submit the required certifications with the proposal may be cause for rejection without evaluation.
+The effort to complete the required certification clauses includes the proposing small business concern and any contractors that may be proposed as a part of the submission including research partners and suppliers.
+The proposing small business concerns are strongly encouraged to review the requirements of these certifications early in the proposal development process.
+Failure to submit or complete the required certifications as a part of the proposal submission process may be cause for rejection of the proposal submission without evaluation.